Intermediate Calculus with Analytic Geometry

 We will continue the use Maple in this course.
 The Maple software is available in most computer labs at both URI Kingston and Providence sites.

 If you did not take MTH 141 at URI last semester you might be unfamiliar with Maple.
-There is an introductory worksheet at www.math.uri.edu/Center/workc2.html , which combined with the Getting Started with Maple book that came with your text should be enough to help you begin your work.
-There is also the Mathematics Department's Cyber Lab, located at 101 Tyler Hall, which is staffed with Maple helpers whenever it is open.
+There is an introductory worksheet at www.math.uri.edu/Center/workc2.html which combined with the Getting Started with Maple book that came with your text should be enough to help you begin your work.

-Policy on attendance, quizzes and homework will be announced in class.
+I will not take attendance.
+There will be a quiz every day of class.
+You are suppose to work out the suggested problems immediately after we cover the material in class.
 Also, check the FAQ (frequently asked questions) section of the course's web site, where you will find information about Incomplete Grade, Second Grade Option, etc.

-Students who need special accomodations and who have documentation from disability services should make arrangements with their instructor as soon as possible
+Students who need special accomodations and who have documentation from disability services should make arrangements with Dr. Merino as soon as possible